fingerprintjs/fingerprintjs/readme.md

 <sub>2.
 VisitorIDs, in comparison to fingerprints, include server side techniques, are deduplicated and utilize fuzzy matching to result in a more accurate and stable identifier.
 Fingerprint hashes rely on an exact match across all browser attributes, making them less stable across > 4 week time intervals.</sub>

 <sub>3.
 Fingerprint Pro is GDPR and CCPA compliant as the data processor.
-You still need to be compliant as the data controller and use the identification for fraud under legitimate interest or ask for user consent.</sub>
+You still need to be compliant as the data controller and use the identification for fraud prevention under legitimate interest or ask for user consent.</sub>

 Pro result example: